NIH Data Sharing Policy and Implementation Guidance

 NIH recognizes that the sharing of data from clinical trials and under other situations may require making the data anonymous or sharing under more controlled means, as through a restricted access data enclave.
 Sharing though data enclaves would grant access only to researchers who agree to preserve the privacy of subjects and provide means to protect the confidentiality of the data.

 Investigators who are working for or who are themselves covered entities under the Health Insurance Portability and Accountability Act (HIPAA) must consider issues related to the Privacy Rule, a Federal regulation under HIPAA that governs the protection of individually identifiable health information.
 The Department of Health and Human Services (DHHS) provides guidance on research and the Privacy Rule elsewhere (http://www.hhs.gov/ocr/).
-It should be noted that the Privacy Rule is relatively new, and additional information and guidance will be shared on the DHHS website as soon as it is available.

 If research participants are promised that their data will not be shared with other researchers, the application should explain the reasons for such promises.
 Such promises should not be made routinely and without adequate justification.
 For the most part, it is not appropriate for the initial investigator to place limits on the research questions or methods other investigators might pursue with the data.
 It is also not appropriate for the investigator who produced the data to require coauthorship as a condition for sharing the data.